 Accessories

-Accessories such as hats, sunglasses and scarves can help protect from sunburns while exploring outdoors during the day time hours.
+Accessories such as hats, sunglasses and scarves help protect from sunburns while exploring outdoors.
 For cooler evenings a lightweight jacket might come in handy too.
-Additionally, bringing along an umbrella could be useful depending on where you are travelling within Thailand since monsoon season typically runs from May through October each year
+An umbrella is worth bringing depending on when you’re visiting — monsoon season runs from May through October each year.

 When packing for a trip to Thailand, be sure to bring light, breathable clothing that is suitable for the tropical climate.
 Now let’s look at what types of activities you can do in Thailand!